Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 ###### Abstract

 Abstract classes cannot be instantiated, but they can be subclassed.
-They may contain a mix of methods declared with ot without an implementation.
-Its is differnent from `Interface` as you can declare fields that are not `static` and `final`, and define `public`, `protected`, and `private` methods.
+They may contain a mix of methods declared with or without an implementation.
+Its is different from `Interface` as you can declare fields that are not `static` and `final`, and define `public`, `protected`, and `private` methods.

 ````java
 abstract class GraphicObject {